TOSIT-IO/TDP/README.md

 **Note:** A project can graduate from "TDP Extras" to "TDP Core" if enough people are supporting it and/or if it is made compatible with all the other projects of the stack.

+## Tested operating system (OS)

+Only bare metal and virtual machine deployment are tested.
+Container based OS may work but are not guaranteed.

+- Centos 7
+- Rocky 8

+Redhat like OS may work but are not guaranteed.

 ## TDP Components release

 Every TDP initial release is built from a reference branch on the Apache Git repository according to the above tables.
 The main change from the original branches is the version declaration in the pom.xml files.